 The LLC formation fee will cost you $75.
 Thanks to its low maximum income tax rate of 6.6% (for individuals who make more than $60,000), it’s been a favored state to form an LLC.

-A big benefit of conducting business in Florida is their booming economy, driven by the tourism industry.
+A big benefit of conducting business in Florida is its booming economy, driven by the tourism industry.

 The Single-Member LLC is one of the most popular business entities in the United States.
-A Single-Member LLC is owned by one person and is generally registered in the state the company does business.
+One person owns a Single-Member LLC and is generally registered in the state the company does business.

 The benefit of setting up a Single-Member LLC is that it’s a separate business entity from the owner and provides the individual with personal asset protection.

-An important part of forming your Single-Member LLC is choosing a state and getting familiar with any of the rules and regulations surrounding LLCs within that state.
-This includes understanding annual fees, franchise taxes you may owe, reports you might need to file, and other processes that are required to keep your operation legal and in good standing.
+An important part of forming your Single-Member LLC is choosing a state and getting familiar with any rules and regulations surrounding LLCs within that state.
+This includes understanding annual fees, franchise taxes you may owe, reports you might need to file, and other processes required to keep your operation legal and in good standing.

 How to choose the best state for Single-Member LLC?

-There are multiple factors (from fees to liability protection) to consider when researching which state to register your single-member LLC in.
+There are multiple factors (from fees to liability protection) to consider when researching which state to register your single-member LLC.

-First and foremost to form an LLC and maintain one costs money.
-These costs can start to add up, depending on where you choose to register your small business.
+First and foremost, forming an LLC and maintaining one costs money.
+These costs can start to add up, depending on where you register your small business.
 State filing fees range anywhere from $40-$500.